-The group of three, two of them minors, had attempted to transit Croatia inside a truck and made it to the Slovenian border.
+The group of three, one of them a minor (15, 18 and 19 years old) had attempted to transit Croatia inside a truck and made it to the Slovenian border.
 When the vehicle reached the official Croatian-Slovenian border crossing, the group noticed that the border authorities were having an argument with the driver at the scanner.
 Shortly after, six Slovenian officers came to check the truck and found the three of them hiding inside.
 They asked them to sit down and to put their hands up, before bringing them to a nearby building, supposedly the police station of the border crossing.
 In this building the officers asked the three of them to undress completely, and checked all of their clothes very carefully.

 “He even check the underwear.”